 Bruce Mahalski is a Dunedin-based artist, known for his illustration, street murals, and sculpture incorporating animal bones.
 He is founder and director of the Dunedin Museum of Natural Mystery - a private museum with a focused on some of the more unusual aspects of natural and social history.
-This is the third poster competition he has instigated, the most recent one being the Aotearoa Poster Competition in 2020 which had a focus on anti-racism and celebrating our multi-cultural identity.
+This is the fourth poster competition he has organised and the second one under the name of The Great Kiwi Poster Competition.
+Prior to this was the Aotearoa Poster Competition in 2020 which had a focus on anti-racism and celebrating our multi-cultural identity.

 For all enquiries and support please contact Bruce on 021 032 9906 or email [email protected]

 New Zealand's oldest and biggest poster business with a major presence in the country’s key commercial centres of Auckland, Hamilton, Wellington, Christchurch and Dunedin, with a further presence in 16 centres across the country, from Whangarei in the north to Invercargill in the south.
 Phantom Bill Stickers are particularly active in supporting the arts and conservation in New Zealand.